lxnewayfarer/snippets/README.md

 `custom_redcarpet_markdown_render.rb`
 ___
+### Rails, ActiveInteraction, DateTime
+Simple interactor to to determine if the current time is working or not.
+Returns true on weekdays from 6 to 21 and on weekend from 9 to 21 in the Moscow timezone, otherwize returns false

+`is_current_time_working_interactor.rb`
+___
 ### ActiveAdmin, Redis
 Modelless [ActiveAdmin](https://github.com/activeadmin/activeadmin) page implementing storing some settings in Redis.
 May be useful when u don't want to store data in database and need to store it some other way.